We offer a variety

 Regular exams are a great way to keep your companion happy and healthy.
 Pets often mask or hide pain and illness.
-Having Dr. Connor perform a complete physical exam will allow her to detect early warning signs of illness that may arise.
+Having your Veterinarian perform a complete physical exam will allow her to detect early warning signs of illness that may arise.

 Vaccinations prevent life threatening illness.
 At Kindness, we individualize a vaccine plan for your pet depending on their need and exposure.
 Our goal is to work with you to determine the best way to keep your furry family member healthy.

 Dr. Connor has an avid interest in dentistry, and has received advanced training in dental health evaluation and surgery .

 She is a member of the Veterinary Dentistry Academy, a group of Veterinarians committed to the gold standard of Veterinary dental healthcare.

 During your pet’s Dental procedure we evaluate the oral cavity for lesions or masses, perform full-mouth radiographs of all teeth and probe each tooth for excess depth and pocketing at the gum line.

 The teeth are ultrasonically scaled to remove built-up plaque and calculus.
 If necessary, we perform root planing by hand to remove diseased tissue associated with periodontal disease.

 We then polish the enamel on the teeth and apply a fluoride treatment.